Installation Guide

 2. Install Scout Python package

-Once Python 3 installation is complete, the Scout package and its dependencies can be installed. pip [1] is the tool you will use to install add-ons specific to Python 3.
-Begin by opening a command prompt window.
-We recommend using a virtual environment, such as venv, vitualenv, or conda to run Scout.
-Create and activate an environment and run the following from your Scout installation directory to install the Scout package:
+Once Python 3 is installed and a virtual environment is activated, the Scout package and its dependencies can be installed. pip [1] is the tool you will use to install add-ons specific to Python 3.
+Run the following from your Scout installation directory to install the Scout package:

 Note